Genivia/ugrep/vs/ugrep/README.txt

 Open vs\ugrep\ugrep.sln in Visual Studio.
 Upgrade the version if prompted.

+Add all .c files except compress.c in zlib-1.2.11 to the project "Source Files" if not already there.

+Add bzlib.c, crctable.c, compress.c, decompress.c, huffman.c and randtable.c in bzip2-1.0.5 to the project "Source Files" if not already there.

+Add the lz4.c file in lz4-dev to the project "Source Files" if not already there.

 Edit Visual Studio project properties for Release x86 to make sure these match the following:

 Project Configuration Properties